 Hong Kong football association fined for Chinese anthem booing

-HONG KONG: The Hong Kong Football Association has been fined US$3,000 after fans jeered the Chinese national anthem during an Asia Cup match last month, the third time they have been punished for booing.
+HONG KONG: The Hong Kong Football Association has been fined US$3,000 after fans jeered the Chinese national anthem during an Asia Cup match last month, the third time it has been punished over booing.

 Fans have taken to booing the anthem as concerns grow that semi-autonomous Hong Kong's freedoms are under threat from Beijing.